phollyer/elm-material-color/README.md

+# Material Color

-__Note__: This repository was forked from jpagex/elm-material-color.
-It was updated for elm 0.19 and uses avh4/elm-color
+This repository was forked from [https://github.com/achutkiran/elm-material-color] which uses `Color.rgb` with `Int`s when they should be `Float`s.

-# elm-material-color

-This library allow to get Material colors as Elm Color.

-## Installation

-Run `elm-package install achutkiran/elm-material-color`.

-# Import material colors as the following

-> import MaterialColor

-# Use material Color as following

-> MaterialColor.red50
+This repository fixes that, but is currently unpublished as an Elm package.